Skip to content

 Product

-, a product represents a business workflow e.g. Fuflfilment (THG Fulfil).
-APIs within a product are directional, they are designed to be used by either a consumer or a provider (view partnership section for more on consumers and providers); e.g. inventory item (entity) is from consumer -> provider, consumers create/modify/delete inventory item and the provider consumes the events (see event driven section below) to trigger logic.
-The consumer in this example would be considered the owner
+THG APIs provided by the THG Connect Integration Plaform are grouped into products, a product represents a business workflow.
+APIs within a product are directional, they are designed to be used by either a consumer or a provider (view partnership section for more on consumers and providers);e.g. if entity A is from consumer -> provider, consumers create/modify/delete entity A and the provider consumes the events (see event driven section below) to trigger logic.
+The consumer in this example would be considered the owner e.g. /<consumer>/v1/entity-a, when the direction is reversed provider -> consumer the owner would be the provider e.g. /<provider>/v1/entity-a

 Statuses